-This Summary Plan Description ("SPD") of the Indiana/Kentucky/Ohio Regional Council of Carpenters Defined Contribution Pension Plan (the "Plan") explains the various benefits offered by the Plan, how they are determined, and when they are paid.
-The benefits described in this summary are available if you retire, become disabled, terminate your employment, or die while you are a Plan participant.
-It is very important to keep the Plan Office informed of any changes to your personal information so we may contact you regarding changes and other important information about your Plan.
+This Summary Plan Description of the Indiana/Kentucky/Ohio Regional Council of Carpenters Defined Contribution Pension Plan explains the various benefits offered by the Plan, how they are determined, and when they are paid.
+The benefits described in this summary are available if you retire, become disabled, terminate your employment, or die while you are a Plan Participant.
+It is very important to keep the Fund Office informed of any changes to your personal information so we may contact you regarding changes and other important information about your Plan.